XuanyiJennyMa/pupil_cloud_data_preprocessing_Phase_1/Important_information.md

-# The Guide for the usage of scripts
+# Aims and the built-up of scripts

-## Please read it before applying the scripts on your data
+## What are the scritps for?

 After downloading and extracting the data from the successful enrichment process of each reference picture, the original folder names are like this: